Root Awakening

 The front door opened.

-Alex Mireles walked into Root Awakening the way he walked into everything: unhurried, jacket pockets full of something, eyes moving around the room with the unself-conscious curiosity of a person who found the world genuinely worth looking at.
+Alex Mireles walked into Root Awakening the way he walked into everything: unhurried, jacket bulging at the pockets, eyes moving around the room with the unself-conscious curiosity of a person who found the world worth looking at.
 His hair was a little long.
-It had always been a little long.
+It was always a little long.
 He looked exactly like himself, only the laugh lines were deeper, carved by years of apparently finding things funny, and he moved with a looseness that had no performance in it.

 Just.
 Alive.

-He spotted Dale, and a real grin broke across his face — the kind that arrived before the social one and was therefore the real thing — and he wound through the tables with his hand already extended.
+He spotted Dale, and a real grin broke across his face, the kind that arrived before the social one, and he wound through the tables with his hand already extended.

 “This place.”
-He took Dale’s hand, gripped it, and looked around at the woven panels, the pendant lights, the coconut shells behind the bar.
+He took Dale’s hand, gripped it, and looked around at the woven panels and pendant lights, the coconut shells arranged behind the bar.
 “This is exactly the kind of place I’d have expected you to end up on a Thursday.”

 “High praise.”